armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 It is often the case that the output of the encoding function {{term-encoding}}
 should be (a) distributed uniformly at random on the elliptic curve and (b) non-invertible.
 That is, there is no discernible relation existing between outputs that can be computed based on the inputs.
-Moreover, given such an encoding function F from bitstrings to points on the curve, as well as a single point y, it is computationally intractable to produce an input x that maps to a y via F. In practice, these requirement stem from needing a random oracle which outputs elliptic curve points:  one way to construct this is by first taking a regular random oracle, operating entirely on bitstrings, and applying a suitable encoding function to the output.
+Moreover, given such an encoding function H from bitstrings to points on the curve, as well as a single point y, it is computationally intractable to produce an input x that maps to a y via H. In practice, these requirement stem from needing a random oracle which outputs elliptic curve points: one way to construct this is by first taking a regular random oracle, operating entirely on bitstrings, and applying a suitable encoding function to the output.